Andrew Leahey

-Andrew Leahey is an American roots, rock and roll musician, and also a music journalist.
-His band, Andrew Leahey & The Homestead, has released four albums and one EP.
+Andrew Leahey is an American roots and rock and roll musician, and also a music journalist.
+His band, Andrew Leahey & the Homestead, has released four albums and one EP.

 As a journalist, Leahey has written for Rolling Stone, Spin, AllMusic, The Washington Times, and others.

 Early life

 Leahey was born in Richmond, Virginia.
 His mother was a former music teacher and an active classical vocalist, giving him a formal musical education.
 At six, he was already playing piano and guitar.
 His parents played soundtracks such as Good Morning, Vietnam, The Big Chill and American Graffiti in their home, and Leahey developed an interest in rock and roll.
 His influences were Bruce Springsteen, Tom Petty, and R.E.M.
 As a teenager, he played guitar, sang in local bars and clubs, and performed in classical choirs.

 Leahey graduated J.R.
 Tucker High School in 2001, then went to University of Virginia, where he formed and fronted his first band called Hobson's Choice.
 The band toured regionally, released an independent EP in 2004, then split up the next year.

 When he graduated college in 2005, Leahey moved to New York, New York, and got a job as an intern at Spin magazine.
 He also joined Juilliard Choral Union, and performed at Carnegie Hall and Lincoln Center.

 In 2007, Leahey moved to Ann Arbor, Michigan so he could join the writing staff of the online music database AllMusic (allmusic.com).
 While in the midwest, he married his wife, Emily, in 2009.
 He left the music database site in 2011 when the couple moved to Nashville, Tennessee.